-I am a documentary photographer.
-I am also a mom of three kids.
+I’m a documentary photographer.
+I’m also a mom of three kids.
 I love both jobs immensely.
 I spend the majority of my time with my kids, and a fair amount of that time is spent with a camera in my hand.

 I decided to teach my kids to shoot in manual.
 This was a win-win for me.
 It allowed me to bring my two great loves together in a new way.
 I spend the majority of my time with my kids, and a fair amount of that time was spent with a camera in my hand.
 I was there, they were there, the camera was there.
 Seemed logical to explain what I was doing and how I was doing it.
 Teachable moment including science and art – BIG parenting win.

-Pin this image to come back to this post for tips teaching children about photography.
+Pin this to bookmark tips teaching children about photography:

 When it comes to gear, don’t be afraid to let them use it.
 I know it is expensive and kids tend to have accidents.
 But if your kids are anything like mine, they will know how important your gear is to you, and they will treat it with respect.
 Give them the old superhero credo.
 “With great power comes great responsibility.”
 (It doesn’t hurt to have your gear insured.)
 Also, I didn’t want to create the mentality that my husband has toward my gear.
 He is intimidated by it and doesn’t even want to be responsible for holding it.

 Jack – age 11